SAP-samples/hana-ml-py-codejam/exercises/00-setup/setup-bas.md

 source ~/projects/hana-ml-py-codejam/env/bin/activate
 ```

-You should see you are in a virtual environment as indicated by the `(env)` prefix in a shell's prompt.
+You should see that you are in a virtual environment as indicated by the `(env)` prefix in a shell's prompt.

 ![Activate the venv](img/setup0081.png)